Dasudian/datahub-c-demo/docs/API.md

 1. Create a client object

-2. Set the options to connect to a cloud instance, including callbacks
+2. Set or not set the options for connecting to a cloud instance

 3. Subsrcibe to topics depending on whether the client needs to receive messages

 4. Repeatedly publishing messages or handling messages

-5. Disconnect the client
+5. Disconnect the client object

 ## create client of datahub